 While still in her teens Pauley used a sketchbook/journal to record her thoughts on what she saw in the world around her.
 She honed her skills, earning her BFA in illustration from Syracuse University and her MFA from the School of Visual Arts’ Illustration as Visual Essay program.
-She also holds an Art Education degree from Parsons School of Design.
-Influenced by Bay Area figurative painters, in particular Richard Diebenkorn and David Park, Pauley also studied watercolor in Voltera, Italy and in Kent, England.
+She also holds an Art Education degree from Parsons School of Design, and has found inspiration in the work of Bay Area figurative painters, in particular Richard Diebenkorn and David Park.

 Pauley’s expressive signature line drawings and lush acrylic paintings have won her commissions from an extensive client roster including the New York Jets, Yankee Magazine, Ladies’ Home Journal, Good Housekeeping, Reader’s Digest, Rolling Stone, Dean & Deluca, the Orlando Convention Center, and SPOTCO, for a 2009 Broadway poster campaign for Superior Donuts written by American playwright Tracy Letts.
 Her work has been on view abroad in Moulin a Nef, Auvillar, France, and in many U.S. locations including the University of the Arts, Philadelphia, Pennsylvania; the Orlando Convention Center, Orlando, Florida; Bergdorf Goodman Men, New York; Atrium Gallery, University of Connecticut, Storrs; and Norman Rockwell Museum, Stockbridge, Massachusetts.